WILLIAM EGGLESTON, At Zenith XIV (from Wedgwood Blue), 1979/2013, pigment print, 44 x 60 inches (111.8 x 152.4 cm), ed. of 2

-William Eggleston Bibliography (43 Kb)
+William Eggleston Bibliography (Selected) (43 Kb)

 William Eggleston was born in 1939 in Memphis, Tennessee and raised in Sumner, Mississippi.
 He studied at Vanderbilt University, Delta State College and the University of Mississippi.
 His work has been the subject of numerous solo and group exhibitions worldwide including “William Eggleston and the Color Tradition,” the J. Paul Getty Museum, Los Angeles (1999); “William Eggleston,” Foundation Cartier, Paris (2001, traveled to Hayward Gallery, London); Documenta 11, Kassel, Germany (2002); “William Eggleston: Los Alamos,” Museum Ludwig, Cologne, Germany (2002, traveled to Museu de Arte Contemporanea de Serravles, Portugal; National Museum for Contemporary Art, Oslo, Norway; Louisiana Museum of Art, Humlebaek, Denmark; Albertina, Vienna, Austria; San Francisco Museum of Modern Art, San Francisco, California; Dallas Museum of Art, Dallas, Texas through 2005); and “William Eggleston: Democratic Camera, Photographs and Video 1961–2008,” Whitney Museum of American Art, New York (2008, traveled to the Haus de Kunst, Munich; the Corcoran Gallery, Washington, D.C.; and the Art Institute of Chicago through 2010).